scipy-lectures/scientific-python-lectures/README.rst

 Scientific-Python-Lecture-Notes
 ===============================

-This repository gathers some lecture notes on the Scientific Python ecosystem that can be used for a full course of scientific computing with Python.
+This repository gathers some lecture notes on the scientific Python ecosystem that can be used for a full course of scientific computing with Python.